docker/cli/docs/reference/commandline/ps.md

 #### network

-The `network` filter shows only containers that are connected to a network with a given name or id.
+The `network` filter shows only containers that are connected to a network with a given name or ID.

 The following filter matches all containers that are connected to a network with a name containing `net1`.